 In most cases, this will have a positive effect if you surpass the business owners’ expectations and therefore confirm your quality and skill.

 Go that extra mile, devote a little more time to the details.
 Look at the very core of the task at hand.
-If you have executed or even over-fulfilled in the agreement – well done, now it’s time to think what else can be done.
+If you have executed or even over-fulfilled in the agreement, if you managed to eliminate the risks – well done, now it’s time to think what else can be done.
 Keep moving forward!

 Advice for a business: assess the situation.
-Is this what you expected in return?
+Is the performance align with what you expected in return?
 Has the team met your expectations?
-What insights have been gained from the collaboration?
-What is this agency good at?
+What insights have been gained from collaboration?
+What is the agency good at?
 What is going wrong and why?

 Speak up, your feedback is important.
-If some trivia seems obvious to you, this could be something new to the opposite side.
+If some trivia seems obvious to you, it could be something new to the opposite side.

 Tell them about your plans.
 Tell them what has happened on your side during this time period.
 What has changed in your company, which changes are planned for the nearest future?